Absolutely stable time crystals at finite temperature

-Due to the presence of a finite temperature bath, the Floquet-Langevin simulation of the $\pi$-Toom model is intrinsically noisy.
-Large thermal fluctuations can lead to an ``error'' in the subsequent state $\tilde{\eta}({\bm x},t)$ relative to the noiseless transition $\calT\big(\tilde{\eta}({\bm x}+\calN,t-1)\big)$.
-Fortunately, our overall goal is to simulate the noisy PCA version of the $\pi$-Toom model.
-However, even then, the distribution of errors arising from the Floquet-Langevin dynamics need not (a priori) be consistent with the error model considered in the context of e.g. G{\'a}cs' and Toom's mathematical results on stability.
-To this end, we now characterize the nature of errors in our Floquet-Langevin simulation.
+\emph{The nature of errors in the Floquet-Langevin DTC}---Due to the presence of a finite temperature bath, our continuous-time Floquet-Langevin simulation of the $\pi$-Toom model is intrinsically noisy.
+Large thermal fluctuations can lead to an ``error'' in the subsequent state $\eta({\bm x},t)$ relative to the noiseless transition $\calT\big(\eta({\bm x}+\calN,t-1)\big)$.
+Fortunately, our overall goal is in fact to simulate the noisy PCA version of the $\pi$-Toom model.
+However, even then, the distribution of errors arising from the Floquet-Langevin dynamics need not (a priori) be consistent with the aforementioned error condition [Eq.~\ref{error_condition}].

-Our goal is to obtain numerical evidence that: (1) the errors arising from the Floquet-Langevin dynamics satisfy the condition in Eqn.~\ref{error_condition} for some constant $\epsilon(T)$ and (2) the error bound $\epsilon(T)$ can be made arbitrarily small as $T \to 0$, to ensure the error threshold for Toom or G{\'a}cs' results can be obtained.
+To this end, our final goal is to obtain numerical evidence that:~(i) the errors arising from the Floquet-Langevin dynamics satisfy Eq.~\ref{error_condition} for some constant $\epsilon(T)$ and (ii) the error bound $\epsilon(T)$ can be made arbitrarily small as $T \to 0$.
+To begin, we first examine the temperature dependence of the error \emph{rate} per space-time unit cell $P_E = \langle E_u \rangle$, where $E_u = 0/1$ is the indicator function for an error at $u$~\cite{fn10}.
+In Fig.~\ref{PE_benchmark}, we show the empirically measured error rate $P_E(T)$ as a function of $v/T$ for the Floquet-Langevin simulation of three different PCA rules: the ``do-nothing'' rule $\mathcal{I}$, the Toom rule, and the $\pi$-Toom rule.
+In all cases we find that decreasing the temperature leads to an exponential decay in $P_E$, implying that for strong potentials and low temperatures, arbitrarily small error probabilities are obtained.